spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ### Customer module overview

 The [Customer entity](/docs/scos/dev/feature-walkthroughs/{{page.version}}/customer-account-management-feature-walkthrough/reference-information-customer-module-overview.html) wraps data around registered customers.
 Customer data is managed from the Back Office by the shop administrator and from the shop website itself by customers.
-This article describes how new customers can be created and managed and how to enable specific features related to customers.
+This document describes how new customers can be created and managed and how to enable specific features related to customers.

 ## File Manager